pythonkr/pyconkr-guide/session/01-02-session-recoding-guideline-for-speaker.md

 5. DEMO sign:
   - Please hold the DEMO sign without actually demonstrating it in the DEMO demonstration.
 This is because DEMO images and voices may not be adequately recorded in screen recording.
 Composition during editing.
 Please send the DEMO video to program@pycon.kr in advance.
+- If you did not submit before taking a zoom recording, please follow the submission schedule guided by the staff.
+If not submitted, the final video may be made without a DEMO, so please take care of it :)
   - Please recognize the demo sign.
 When filming a video, say 'It's a demo' and change the screen to a DEMO sign document file

 ### At the beginning of the recording